Brownfields Program Coordinator: Jared Miller

 EPA’s Targeted Brownfield Assessment (TBA), which is a service providing an environmental assessment that fits the requestor’s needs.
 This service can be applied for any time of the year.

-Alaska Department of Environmental Conservation (DEC) provides a Brownfield Assessment and Cleanup (DBAC) service that assist with contracting a contractor for environmental assessments or cleanup for eligible brownfield sites.
+Alaska Department of Environmental Conservation (DEC) provides a Brownfield Assessment and Cleanup (DBAC) service that assist with hiring a contractor for environmental assessments or cleanup for eligible brownfield sites.
 Deadline to apply for services is usually around January 29th.

 BBNA’s Brownfields Program services 20 of our Bristol Bay communities.
 The Public Record is a spreadsheet that contains information about contaminated sites and what kind of action has been done with these sites.
 Information found on the Public Record is from the DEC Contaminated Sites Database and more detailed information can be found on the Alaska Department of Environmental Conservation Website.

 Click map for Brownfields Interactive Map: